Optionals

 |

-for us, that means we just can write
+Our DB.updateId already handled the option for us, that means we just can write

-functions without thinking about option
+the updateName and updatePrice functions without thinking about option.
+And still

 everything works as expected without any failure!